William Abel

 William John Abel (29 August 1887 – 23 March 1934) was a first-class cricketer who played for Surrey County Cricket Club making his debut in 1909.
 He was a right-handed batsman and a right-arm bowler.
 He was born in South Bermondsey and died in Stockwell, London.
 His brother Tom Abel and father, the England and Surrey batsman Bobby Abel, were also first-class cricketers.

 His last appearance in the County team was in 1926 and, after a few games with the Second Eleven, he joined Accrington, the Lancashire League Club.
 A batsman of the unorthodox school, Abel was a pleasing, forcing player and, even though he never gained the distinction of obtaining a century in County Championship matches, he put together many useful scores.
 Abel won his Surrey cap in 1910 and scored his only first-class hundred, 117, against Cambridge University in 1923.
 He took five wickets in an innings three times, with a best of 5 for 28 against Middlesex.

-His best season was 1923 when he had an aggregate of 957, while in 1914—when Surrey won the County Championship—he hit up 524 runs in sixteen County games with a highest score of 87.
+His best season was 1923 when he had an aggregate of 957.
+However, in 1914 (when Surrey won the County Championship), he hit up 524 runs in sixteen County games with a highest score of 87.
 As a bowler, Abel began as fast-medium, but lessening his pace he exploited the leg-break and the googly.
 In his most successful season as a bowler 1919, he took thirty-seven wickets.
 He was a first-rate slip fielder.
 After serving in the First World War, Abel did not enjoy good health.